I choose to ride with Walt Longmire instead of John Wayne because:

 Wayne as Capt.
 Nathan Brittles said: “Never apologize, mister: It’s a sign of weakness.”

 Longmire delivered his line in a well-written discussion of moral issues in “Miss Cheyenne,” Season 3, Episode 3.
 It was preceded by a doctor saying, “Despite what you may think, I know I was right.”

 Wayne’s character delivered the “never apologize” line in “She Wore a Yellow Ribbon,” which was a pretty uninspiring except for the scenery and Ben Johnson’s riding.

 I am still debating Victor McLaglen’s corny-but-lovable Sgt.
 Quincannon in “She Wore a Yellow Ribbon,” like maybe I should apologize for laughing along with the stereotype of a loyal and hard-drinking Irishman.
 My heels are dug in, though, on what I consider the misguided, macho advice of John Wayne aka Nathan Brittles.
 I don’t agree.
 Sometimes apologizing is important.
 Recognizing the need is strength.
-Saying “never” is dumb.
+Saying “never” is arrogant and dumb.